DeadeyeN/The-Caster-Chronicles/README.md

 5. To use Soulbond Servants, add them to your sideboard (doubleclick from the main deck area, or Ctrl+Enter while the card name is highlighted in the deck editor).
 To grab them in-game, use Shift+F3 to access your sideboard.
 When playing a Soul Bond Servant, to mark both of the casters used to summon it to its stock, rightclick those casters and use the Attach to Card command on the Soul Bond servant.
 To unattach them, rightclick them again.
 6. If you can't figure out how to manipulate the cards to do what you want them to do, explore the rightclick menu on all sorts of objects in the window.
 It has tons of useful options for interacting with the GUI if you can't remember the keyboard shortcuts.
 7. When you reveal a servant with [Break], it won't have its ATK/DEF displayed on the bottom right.
 To fix this, drag it to the stack/chase area, then back into the field.
+8. To create a copy of the coin you receive for going second, simply enter the token creation menu (`Ctrl`+`T`) and type "the coin" in the name box.
+The coin token will appear and the image will download automatically, and to remove it simply drag it to a zone that isn't the field.

 ## List of Included Sets
 * SD01/SD02 Starter Deck [Wings of Anger], [Arrogant Swallowtail] (10/20/17)